SupaHaka/GCP/README.md

 # GCP

-usefull commands that can be used to communicate with BQ via datalabs and some other useful scripts/commands
+useful commands that can be used to communicate with BQ via datalabs and some other useful scripts/commands